Cheap Car Insurance for New Drivers

 There are lots of car insurance companies across the UK, all vying for your business, and their services are varied.
-Additional services you might get with your insurance include breakdown cover, free windscreen cover, cover for driving other cars, cheaper cover for a second driver, even a free cuddly toy.
+Additional services you might get with your insurance include breakdown cover, free windscreen cover, cover for driving other cars, cheaper cover for a named driver, even a free cuddly toy.

 There are three main types of insurance:

 In an ideal world, third party insurance would be considerably cheaper than the alternatives, but the truth is that there are many fully comprehensive policies that will work out more economic than third party and as such, these policies are slowly dying out.

 Third party, fire and theft

 As the name suggests, third party, fire and theft covers everything in the third party policy, plus your car being damaged by fire or stolen.
 All the other parts of third party insurance apply.